symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-restrictions.rst

 Thus, you could  narrow the type of transactions that the product can receive from the company's account through the use of negation.
 Instead of specifically allowing the seals, the product can be set up to block receiving transactions that contain "company.share".
 This is how it can be done:

-1. Define the account filter modification.
+1. Define the account restriction modification.
 Add the mosaic id you want to block to the "blocked list".

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/account/FilteringByMosaicBlockList.ts
+    .. viewsource:: ../../resources/examples/typescript/account/AccountMosaicRestrictionBlockList.ts
         :language: typescript
         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-2. Create an ``AccountPropertyTransaction``, with propertyType "BlockMosaic".
+2. Create an ``AccountRestrictionTransaction``, with restrictionType "BlockMosaic".
 Add to the array the modification created in the previous step.

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/account/FilteringByMosaicBlockList.ts
+    .. viewsource:: ../../resources/examples/typescript/account/AccountMosaicRestrictionBlockList.ts
         :language: typescript
         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */